 ___ I do not want treatments to sustain my life, such as artificial feeding and hydration with feeding tubes, IV fluids, kidney dialysis or breathing machines.
 I want to be kept comfortable and be allowed to die naturally.

-___ I want my health care representative to decide for me, after talking with my health care providers and taking into account the things that matter to me.
-I have expressed what matters to me in section B below.
+___ I want my health care representative and my health care providers to make decisions together, taking into account the things that matter to me.
+I have expressed what matters to me in Section XX below.

 Advanced Progressive Illness